haiwen/seafile-docker/README.md

 If you want to use your own SSL certificate:
 - create a folder 'shared/ssl', and put your certificate and private key under the ssl directory.
-- Your certificate must have the name "seafile.example.com.crt", and the private key must have the name "seafile.example.com.key".
+- Assume your site name is "seafile.example.com", then your certificate must have the name "seafile.example.com.crt", and the private key must have the name "seafile.example.com.key".

 ### Upgrading Seafile Server